Murderous Mascots – Mysteries of Middletown Middle

 Their teacher walks over to see how they’re doing, and the three fifth-graders quietly continue their drawings.

 The next week, the school assembly fills the gym with excited students.
 Principal Sosa stands at center court, ready to reveal the new name.
 The band starts playing the theme from Jaws, adding to the suspense.
-The enormous sign featuring the hand-painted lusca, which has loomed over the basketball court for almost twenty years, is about to come down.
+The enormous sign featuring the hand-painted Lusca, which has loomed over the basketball court for almost twenty years, is about to come down.
 Across from it, a covered sign waits eagerly to be unveiled.

 An eighth-grader dashes around, wearing a costume with a shark head and an octopus body.
 Its long tentacles trail behind, creating an animated spectacle.
 The students can’t help but mimic its actions, clapping their hands above their heads in unison.